ha5ha6/judy_blog/_posts/2021-1-9-maththinking.markdown

 Suppose you are sitting in a restaurant at a perfectly square table with four identical legs, one at each corner.
 Because the floor is uneven, the table wobbles.
 One solution is to fold a small piece of paper and insert it under one leg until the table is stable.
 But there's another solution.
 Simply by rotating the table, you'll be able to position it so that it doesn't wobble.
 You might enjoy trying to prove this.

-i.e. statement: squared root of 2 is rational
+eg. statement: squared root of 2 is rational
 it doenst look like an existence statement, but it is!
 -> there exists natural number p,q such that √2 = p/q
 -> ∃p, ∃q [√2 = p/q], p,q should be natural number